bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

     if __name__ == '__main__':
         app.run(port=8080)

-Standard Template
+Standard template
 -----------------

-Bokeh also provides a standard Jinja template that can be useful for quickly embedding different document roots flexibly by extending the "base" template.
-This is especially useful for embedding individual components of a Bokeh app in a non-Bokeh layout (e.g. Bootstrap, etc.).
+Bokeh also provides a standard Jinja template that helps you quickly and flexibly embed different document roots by extending the "base" template.
+This is especially useful when you need to embed individual components of a Bokeh app in a non-Bokeh layout, such as Bootstrap.

-Below is a minimal example.
-Assuming that the application creates two roots with names properties set:
+Here's a minimal example for an application that creates two roots with name properties set:

 .. code-block:: python